-- Signs and symptoms of severe infection. - Signs and symptoms of a localized, superficial infection that is on or near the needling site. - Absence or poor quality of bruit and thrill. - Extreme edema or other factors (e.g. rash or unexplained aneurysm) which would render cannulation inappropriate.
+- Signs and symptoms of a localized, superficial infection that is on or near the needling site. - Absence or poor quality of bruit and thrill. - Extreme edema or other factors (e.g. rash or unexplained aneurysm) which would render cannulation inappropriate.

-Examples in which to proceed with cannulation but consult the physician or the VA coordinator at the earliest opportunity include but are not limited to:
+Examples in which to proceed with cannulation but consult the physician or the VA Coordinator at the earliest opportunity include but are not limited to:

-- Signs and symptoms of a localized, superficial infection that is not on or near the needling site. - A pulse is palpated instead of a thrill, and is abnormal for the access in question. - A significant increase in pitch is noted on auscultation. - Aneurysm (AVFs) or pseudoaneurysm formation (AVGs). - Difficulties in cannulation, despite the use of advanced cannulators. - Inability to achieve expected blood pump speeds while on dialysis. - For adults, failure to achieve blood pump speeds as outlined in the procedure section for new and established AVFs/AVGs. - For pediatrics, failure to achieve a blood flow of 4-5mL/min/kg by week 3, or running less than or equal to 3 mL/min/kg for 2-3 runs in a row.

-- Low arterial or high venous pressures on 3 consecutive runs. - Unexplained, prolonged bleeding (>10-15 minutes) from cannulation site on 3 consecutive runs assuming appropriate positioning (may be indicative of stenosis).
+- Signs and symptoms of a localized, superficial infection that is not on or near the needling site. - A significant increase in pitch is noted on auscultation. - Aneurysm (AVFs) or pseudoaneurysm formation (AVGs). - Difficulties in cannulation, despite the use of advanced cannulators. - Inability to achieve expected blood pump speeds while on dialysis. - For adults, failure to achieve blood pump speeds as outlined in the procedure section for new and established AVFs/AVGs. - For pediatrics, failure to achieve a blood flow of 4-5mL/min/kg by week 3, or running less than or equal to 3 mL/min/kg for 2-3 runs in a row. - Low arterial or high venous pressures on 3 consecutive runs. - Unexplained, prolonged bleeding (>10 15 minutes) from cannulation site on 3 consecutive runs assuming appropriate positioning (may be indicative of stenosis).